Painting dimensions 24" x 36" acrylic on gessoboard

 On December 25th, 1945, Boeing test pilot Bob Lamson was flying a Boeing XF8B-1 prototype long range naval fighter over the south end of Whidbey Island in Washington State.
 When he spotted a pair of Navy Corsairs heading back to Naval Air Station Seattle, at Sand Point.
 He decided to show off the power of the huge Pratt and Whitney 28 cylinder R-4360 engine with its counter rotating propellers.
 However, when he applied power, the engine quit, forcing Lamson to make a power off landing at the nearby Everett Municipal Airport (now Paine Field).
 The plane nosed over when he ran off the runway, doing relatively minor Damage.
 The XF8B-1 (3 were built and test flown) was the last fighter designed and flown by Boeing until it's X-32 Joint strike fighter technology demonstrator in the late 1990s.

-Original painting unavailable for purchase.
+Original painting sold and unavailable for purchase.

 Open edition, signed prints available at $110.00 each plus tax and $10.00 shipping.